What to see in Luxembourg with Kids

 Two weeks ago Friday was Halloween, and therefore the next day was All Saints day.
 This isn’t something that we celebrate in Canada so it took me by surprise when a fellow mom on Facebook reminded us all that Germany was closed on Saturday.
-With everything is closed on Sunday’s in general, this weekend was going to be long.
 Since we don’t celebrate, we decided to go on a weekend trip out of the country.

 Lay of the land